Mercer Consulting names Vienna as the 'best' city in the world...

 A report by Mercer Consulting

-This year’s ranking also identifies the cities with the best infrastructure based on electricity supply, water availability, telephone and mail services, public transport provision, traffic congestion and the range of international flights from local airports.
-Singapore is at the top of this index (score 109.1) followed by Munich in second place and Copenhagen in third.
-Japanese cities Tsukuba (4) and Yokohama (5) fill the next two slots, whilst Düsseldorf and Vancouver share sixth place.
-Baghdad ranks at the bottom of the table with a score of only 19.6.
+This year’s Mercer research separately identifies the cities with the best infrastructure based on electricity supply, water availability, telephone and mail services, public transportation, traffic congestion and the range of international flights from local airports.
+Singapore is at the top of this index, followed by Frankfurt and Munich in second place.
+Copenhagen (4) and Dusseldorf (5) fill the next two slots, while Hong Kong and London share sixth place.
+Port-au-Prince (221) ranks at the bottom of the list.
+The highest-ranking US cities on the city infrastructure list are Atlanta (13), Dallas (15), Washington, DC (22) and Chicago (28).

-The world's top cities offering the best quality of life
+The world's best cities for quality of life

 (New York City is the base city with a score of 100 points)